Estuary modelling

 Models are used to inform investment planning and target on-ground actions that will have the biggest benefit for the estuary and surrounding waterways.

-Estuary models are being completed for the Peel-Harvey, Leschenault, Vasse-Wonnerup, Hardy Inlet and Wilson Inlet estuaries.
+Estuary models have been completed for the Peel-Harvey, Leschenault, Vasse-Wonnerup, Hardy Inlet and Wilson Inlet estuaries.

-The University of Western Australia and Delft Technical University is partnering with the Department of Water and Environmental Regulation to develop the estuary models for the Peel-Harvey and Leschenault estuaries respectively.
+The University of Western Australia and Delft Technical University partnered with the Department of Water and Environmental Regulation to develop the estuary models for the Peel-Harvey and Leschenault estuaries respectively.

 Other projects